BassThatHertz/Audio-Resampler/README.md

 # Audio Resampler

 This program allows you to change the sample rate of WAV files and saves them as "[original name] [new sample rate]".
-For example, if the user desires a sample rate of 44.1kHz, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the resampling is complete.
+For example, if you specify a desired sample rate of 44.1kHz, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the resampling is complete.
 The orignal audio files are not replaced/deleted.

 Instructions: